afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 category: 'the-lab'
 ---

+AI makes it easy to solve problems quickly, and almost anyone can play that game.
+The people who pull ahead step back, think harder, and eliminate problems instead of trying to solve everything.

 ## <span class="accent-faster">Code Is Now Cheap</span>. <span class="accent-dangerous">Mistakes Are Not</span>.

 AI makes writing code fast and cheap.
 It does **not** make bad decisions cheap.